panoptic-labs/docs/blog/2024-2-2-panoptic-february-2024-newsletter/2024-2-2-panoptic-february-2024-newsletter.md

 ### December Nutcracker Trading Competition 🎄

 The curtain rises on the highly anticipated [December Nutcracker](https://x.com/Panoptic_xyz/status/1747694450544111768?s=20) event prizes, and Panoptic is proud to reveal an array of NFT rewards!
-Join the competition on Base at [beta.panoptic.xyz](http://beta.panoptic.xyz), engage in perpetual options trading, and stand a chance to win a part of the over $10,000 NFT treasure trove, including illustrious pieces from MiLady, Lil Pudgy, and mfer collections.
+Join the competition on Base at [beta.panoptic.xyz](http://beta.panoptic.xyz), engage in perpetual options trading, and stand a chance to win a part of the over $10,000 NFT treasure trove, including illustrious pieces from Milady, Lil Pudgy, and mfer collections.
 Don't miss your shot!